cosmos/ibc/spec/ics-003-connection-semantics/README.md

 This sub-protocol will likely need to be permissioned to an entity who "owns" the connection on the initiating chain, such as a particular end user, smart contract, or governance mechanism.

-The closing handshake sub-protocol defines three datagrams: *ConnCloseInit*, *ConnCloseTry*, and *ConnCloseAck*.
+The closing handshake sub-protocol defines two datagrams: *ConnCloseInit*, and *ConnCloseConfirm*.

 A correct protocol execution flows as follows (note that all calls are made through modules per ICS 25):